For most people, job boards are NOT the solution to their job search, but they can be useful.

-Choose the job sites you
+Choose the job boards you use very carefully!

-Note: We haves found completely bogus "job sites" - no jobs at all, just resume collection.
+Note: We haves found completely bogus "job sites" - no jobs at all.
+They focus on collecting resumes (personal information).
 If we've found some, more exist.
-We've also found fake employer websites, fake jobs, and more scams, too.
-So, BE CAREFUL!
-Trust AFTER you verify!
+We've also found fake employer websites, fake jobs, and more job scams, too.

 If a site fails any of these tests, do not use it.
 Find another one.
 Simple as that.